Welcome to the definitive guide to drawing trees. This page features four in-depth lessons on how to draw trees using various mediums and approaches.

 You're likely to find the most success drawing a tree from observation, but you can also apply this method to drawing a tree from your imagination.
-A detailed breakdown of this approach and a look at the materials can be found further down this page, after the video.
-Let's get to it...

 In this example, we'll draw the tree using graphite pencils.
 Three pencils are used, but the pencils that you may use are dependent on the pressure that you typically place on the pencil.
 Ultimately, you'll need to create a full range of value in the drawing.
 For this reason, a range of graphite grades are used.

 Since texture will play an important role in the drawing, the surface that you choose to work on is important.
 For this example, Bristol paper (vellum surface) is used.
 This paper is very smooth, but still has an ample tooth (texture) to accept multiple applications of graphite.

 Bristol paper provides a good amount of control over the mark, but the texture in the drawing must be developed through mark-making and value alone.
 (Detail of texture created on Bristol paper is pictured below left.)

 Some will prefer a paper with a greater texture.
 Working on a surface with a bit more tooth can aid in the development of the texture of the leaves.
 Charcoal paper is a good solution for those wanting to exploit the surface texture.
 (Detail of texture created on charcoal paper is pictured above right.)